RafaelMeier/MarksteinComp/README.md

 3. postProcessingMarksteinNumber.py

 #### OBS:
-Some flames data, for H2 and CH4, are provided in FlamesProps.py
+Some flames data for H2 and CH4 are provided in FlamesProps.py